KUKHUA/tunnelchat/README.md

 ### Usage

 1. Go to the [Tunnel Chat website](https://chat.basicfan.eu.org/).
-2. Enter your username and choose to create a new chat room or join an existing one using a tunnel ID.
+2. Enter your username and choose which room you want to join.

 ### Example